CTSRD-CHERI/cheribuild/README.md

   --cheribsd-mfs-root-kernel/build-bench-kernels, --cheribsd-mfs-root-kernel/no-build-bench-kernels
                         Also build benchmark kernels (default: 'False') --cheribsd-mfs-root-kernel/caprevoke-kernel, --cheribsd-mfs-root-kernel/no-caprevoke-kernel
                         Build kernel with caprevoke support (experimental) (default: 'False')

+Options for target 'freebsd-release':
+  --freebsd-release/build-tests, --freebsd-release/no-build-tests
+                        Build the tests (default: 'True') --freebsd-release/build-options OPTIONS
+                        Additional make options to be passed to make when building FreeBSD/CheriBSD.
+See `man src.conf` for more info. (default: '[]') --freebsd-release/debug-info, --freebsd-release/no-debug-info
+                        pass make flags for building with debug info (default: 'True') --freebsd-release/subdir SUBDIRS
+                        Only build subdirs SUBDIRS instead of the full tree.
+Useful for quickly rebuilding individual programs/libraries.
+If more than one dir is passed, they will be processed in order.
+Note: This will break if not all dependencies have been built. (default: 'the value of the global --freebsd-subdir options')

+Options for target 'cheribsd-release':
+  --cheribsd-release/build-tests, --cheribsd-release/no-build-tests
+                        Build the tests (default: 'True') --cheribsd-release/build-options OPTIONS
+                        Additional make options to be passed to make when building FreeBSD/CheriBSD.
+See `man src.conf` for more info. (default: '[]') --cheribsd-release/debug-info, --cheribsd-release/no-debug-info
+                        pass make flags for building with debug info (default: 'True') --cheribsd-release/subdir SUBDIRS
+                        Only build subdirs SUBDIRS instead of the full tree.
+Useful for quickly rebuilding individual programs/libraries.
+If more than one dir is passed, they will be processed in order.
+Note: This will break if not all dependencies have been built. (default: 'the value of the global --freebsd-subdir options') --cheribsd-release/build-fpga-kernels, --cheribsd-release/no-build-fpga-kernels
+                        Also build kernels for the FPGA. (default: 'False') --cheribsd-release/default-kernel-abi {hybrid,purecap}
+                        Select default kernel to build (default: 'hybrid') --cheribsd-release/build-alternate-abi-kernels, --cheribsd-release/no-build-alternate-abi-kernels
+                        Also build kernels with non-default ABI (purecap or hybrid) (default: 'True') --cheribsd-release/build-bench-kernels, --cheribsd-release/no-build-bench-kernels
+                        Also build benchmark kernels (default: 'False') --cheribsd-release/caprevoke-kernel, --cheribsd-release/no-caprevoke-kernel
+                        Build kernel with caprevoke support (experimental) (default: 'False')

 Options for target 'cheribsd-sysroot':